Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Current issues in aquaculture and fisheries with an emphasis on New Zealand, including biological and ecosystem considerations, cultivation, vital rates of populations, and management approaches and methods.

 AQFI 421 is an intensive field-focused course in which students use standard methods to assess the status of fisheries and aquaculture systems.
-A five-day introductory series of lectures and laboratories is followed by an eight-day field course.
-The field course occurs in February, before first semester begins, so students must arrive in Dunedin early.
 This paper is entirely internally assessed.
 The field course is based at a marae and an introduction to tikanga (custom) and kawa (protocol) at the marae and around fisheries will be provided.
-Postgraduate students will assume mentoring roles for undergraduate students who are just learning the ropes.
-Methods for assessing growth in key species, commonly used monitoring designs and practical limitations presented when monitoring aquatic systems will be used.
+Methods for assessing the status of key species and habitats and used monitoring designs and practical limitations presented when monitoring aquatic systems will be used.

 Paper title Advanced Aquaculture and Fisheries